-Communication: James Hall
+Communication: Washington Hall

-Students participating in Communications RLCs will live in James Hall on the West Green.
+Students participating in Communications RLCs will live in Washington Hall on the East Green.
 The Communication RLCs support academic exploration and community engagement for students with a variety of communications interests.
 This RLC offers a supportive learning experience that exposes students to new ideas academically in addition to a variety of opportunities to connect within the residential environment.
 To find out more about the academic components of this community, check out the learning community site for the College of Communication

 here.
 The LC site features student testimonials and details about the linked courses in this program.